 the worker’s responsibilities under the plan.

-If the IEP was developed under another partner program, it must be reviewed once the worker becomes a trade-affected worker to ensure that it has the components required by the TAA program.
-If the IEP does not contain the required components, staff must supplement the plan in collaboration with the trade-affected worker to ensure that it meets the TAA program requirements.
+If the (IEP/ISS) was developed under another partner program, it must be reviewed once the worker becomes a trade-affected worker to ensure that it has the components required by the TAA program.
+If the (IEP/ISS) does not contain the required components, staff must supplement the plan in collaboration with the trade-affected worker to ensure that it meets the TAA program requirements.

-NLF: Boards must ensure that Workforce Solutions Office staff monitors the progress of trade-affected workers in meeting the responsibilities listed in the TAA IEP, including attendance and achievement in approved training programs.
+NLF: Boards must ensure that Workforce Solutions Office staff monitors the progress of trade-affected workers in meeting the responsibilities listed in the WorkInTexas.com (IEP/ISS), including attendance and achievement in approved training programs.

 Waiver Revocations